So, you’ve landed yourself a job as a marketing manager.

 But, how do you make sure you deliver on your goals and meet expectations?

-You were hired for a reason, and your boss will want to know what you can bring to the table.
+You were hired for a reason, and your boss will want to know that you can deliver.

 How will you maximise productivity in the marketing department?

 How will you develop and improve the current marketing strategy to increase revenue?

 These are all questions you should have the answer to, as it will give your boss and other managers confidence in your abilities.

 Easily the best way to come prepared is to have a 30 60 90 day plan.
 This breaks down your tasks into smaller, more more manageable chunks so that you know what to achieve and when.

 In this post we’ll be providing you with a comprehensive 30-60-90 day plan which you can follow in your own role.
 This ensures that once you’ve reached the end of your first 3 months, you will have covered the key responsibilities.

 A 30-60-90 day plan is a clear course of action for an employee when they start a new job role.

 By breaking up the first 3 months into 30, 60, and 90 days, it provides a more realistic and achievable plan moving forward.
 By looking at the different stages, you can identify what you want to achieve in each timeframe.

 This enables both an employee and hiring managers to have a clear understanding of key milestones so they can prioritise different tasks.